QPC-database/ExcludeMyIP/README.md

 # ExcludeMyIP
 A Google Analytics tool to exclude your own (home/work) IP.
+See it live at www.excludemyip.com.

 ## Installation
 This web application can be deployed on a bare Ubuntu 14.04 installation